 - Cedars-Sinai: Ke-to Liver Health Study: Effects of a 28-day Ketogenic Dietary Intervention on Nonalcoholic Fatty Liver Disease Progression

 - Stanford University: Impact of A Low-Carbohydrate, High-Fat, Ketogenic Diet on Obesity, Metabolic Abnormalities and Psychiatric Symptoms in Patients with Schizophrenia or Bipolar Disorder

 - Duke University / United States Department of Defense: Ketogenic Diet for Reduction of CNS Oxygen Toxicity in Working Divers

 Doctors & Trusted Professionals Recommend the Keto-Mojo Meter

-- Virta Health: Type 2 diabetes, ketone meter placed in patient’s starter kits
+- Virta Health: Reversing Type 2 diabetes through personalized dietary guidance and health coaching.
+Keto-Mojo meters are placed in patient’s starter kits.

 - Oncology Nutrition Institute